Global folds between Banach spaces as perturbations: Abstract

 \section{Abstract}

-Global folds between Banach spaces are obtained from a simple geometric construction: a Fredholm operator $T$ of index zero with one dimensional kernel is perturbed by a compatible nonlinear term $P$.
-The scheme encapsulates most of the known examples and suggests new ones.
-Concrete examples rely on the positivity of an eigenfunction.
-For the standard Nemitskii case $P(u) = f(u)$ (but $P$ might be nonlocal, non-variational), $T$ might be the Laplacian with different boundary conditions, as in the Ambrosetti-Prodi theorem, or the Schr\"{o}dinger operators associated with the quantum harmonic oscillator or the Hydrogen atom, a spectral fractional Laplacian, a (nonsymmetric) Markov operator.
-For self-adjoint operators, we use results on the nondegeneracy of the ground state.
+We define (linear) amenable operators $T$ and (nonlinear) compatible maps $P$ such that their sum $F = T - P$ is a global fold.
+The scheme encapsulates most of the known examples and the weaker hypotheses suggest new ones.
+Thus, $T$ might be the Laplacian with various boundary conditions, as in the Ambrosetti-Prodi theorem, or the operators associated with the quantum harmonic oscillator or the hydrogen atom, a spectral fractional Laplacian, a (nonsymmetric) Markov operator.
+Compatible maps include the Nemitskii map $P(u) = f(u)$, but may be non-local, even non-variational.
+Folds arise from nonlinear perturbations which interact with a finite number of eigenvalues of the linear part, and their numerics can be treated with appropriate global Lyapunov-Schmidt decompositions.

+For self-adjoint operators, we use results on the non-degeneracy of the ground state.
 On Banach spaces, a similar role is played by a recent extension by Zhang of the Krein-Rutman theorem.

 \medbreak

 { \bf Keywords:} Ambrosetti-Prodi theorem, folds, Krein-Rutman theorem, positivity preserving semigroups.

 \smallbreak